 - Higher income families (over $150,000): Need-based aid rarely covers substantial portions of costs, though merit aid remains possible

 Many families reduce savings to maximize aid eligibility – this strategy often backfires.
-The modest increase in aid eligibility rarely compensates for reduced savings accumulation and lost tax-free growth.
 A family reducing 529 savings by $50,000 might increase aid eligibility by $2,800 annually ($11,200 over four years) while sacrificing $50,000 plus years of tax-free investment growth.
+The math rarely works in their favor.

 Merit Aid and Scholarship Considerations

 Merit-based aid doesn’t depend on financial need.
-Students with strong academic records, test scores, or special talents qualify for merit scholarships regardless of family income or savings.
+Students with strong academic records, test scores, or special talents qualify for merit scholarships regardless of family income or how much you’ve managed to save for college.

-Many public universities offer automatic merit scholarships based on GPA and test scores.
-Texas public universities provide various merit-based programs.
+Many Texas public universities offer automatic merit scholarships based on GPA and test scores.
 Private universities often use merit aid to attract high-achieving students who might otherwise choose less expensive public options.

 However, merit aid remains unpredictable when children are young.
-A kindergartener might develop into a merit scholarship candidate – or might not.
-Planning college savings around hoped-for merit aid creates risk.
+Planning around hoped-for merit aid creates risk.
 Better to save as if no merit aid will materialize, then benefit if scholarships reduce actual costs.

 Balancing College Savings With Retirement and Other Goals